bluebarryz/Motor-Controller/README.md

 # `motor_controller` package

+For the Autonomy Repo in development, see https://github.com/WATonomous/wato_rover

 ## How to run

 - Launch: `ros2 launch launch.py`.
 This will automatically trigger transitions and calibration to reach the `VEL_CONTROL` state.